Skip to menu Skip to content Skip to footer

 4. Get to know your new home

 Getting ready for uni sometimes means moving away from home.
 If this is true for you, our Accommodation Services team can help you explore your accommodation options.
-Then, explore our campus facilities through our virtual tours.
+You can also get to know our campuses by coming along to Open Day or taking a virtual tour.

 5. Get connected

-Universities provide a bunch of opportunities to meet your fellow students both in person and online.
+Universities provide a bunch of opportunities to meet and get to know fellow students.
 Connecting with others while you study is an essential part of the journey, and many graduates consider the lifelong friends they’ve made to be a highlight of their uni experience.

 Once you get to uni, the world truly becomes your oyster.
 These quick tips will help you settle in faster, so you can focus on what’s next – whether that’s postgrad study or a lucrative career.